rohdimp24/MLNotes/linear_regression.md

 * **Variable Selection** :If adding a parameter in the liner regression equation increases the R2 very slightly then you can drop that paramter.
 However if the increase is large then we should include this paramter in the equation

+* **time series analysis** in this case we are trying to predict the dependent variable using the values of the past depenedent variable. so can we predict the value of price this week by using the data from past weeks This is given in the FluTrends excercise of unit2 analytical edge

 * F-statistics tell if any predictors has an effect on Y. A large value of F at a significant p value is what we are interested in.
 In other words it means that the atleast one of the coefficients CI doesnot contain 0 (it will always have some effect on the regression equation)

 * **why F-statistics is important?**